jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1 - Prologue.md

 I mean today, when team blue wins, does traffic suddenly disappear?
 When team red wins, does everyone suddenly eat healthy?
 Do you breathe fresher air, or see healthier neighbors, i.e. do your real-life problems get solved, when one color’s philosophy writes the rules?

-If you think yes, if you think the red vs blue story is an edge of your seat thriller deciding the future of our society, you can stop reading .
+If you think yes, if you think the red vs blue story is an edge of your seat thriller deciding the future of our society, you can stop reading.
 There’s lots of blogs, shows, and books waiting to sing to their choir, telling you to fight the enemy until you’re blue in the face.

 If you don’t like the choir, or you’re starting to wonder if blaming the other color is a convenient excuse for both red and blue to distract from middle class stagnation, you’d probably like to keep reading.
 I wrote this book for you.

 Whichever color wins an election today and re-writes the rules, regular people will still pay taxes, have a mortage, drive in traffic, not sleep enough, buy unhealthy food, watch climate change, overpay for questionable education, fail to understand their health insurance, get abused by unhappy customers, work unpaid overtime, be ignorant of their health records, remain micro-managed, and hope their job (which they likely hate) isn’t downsized or outsourced.

-Under blue or red rules, our lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, paper based tax forms, mass produced unhealthy food, television for entertainment, an increasing education industry, and everything else in suburban America and Canada, stays the same.
+Under blue or red rules, our lifestyle stays the same, because the tools in which we live our lives, like suburban homes, gas cars, call centres, paper based tax forms, mass produced unhealthy food, television for entertainment, an insatible education industry, and everything else in suburban America and Canada, stays the same.

 The rules, no matter what color, don’t control us.
 The tools we live our life with do.
 And nothing changes between red and blue, because neither’s philosophy—from conservatism to progressivism, capitalism to Marxism—is about putting new tools into our hands.

-It’s not their  fault.
-All of them were invented before we had many tools.
+It’s not our politicians fault.
+The philosophies they follow were invented before we had many tools.
 Horses and carriages, ships pushed by wind, the moon as a nightlite, were common tools when red and blue were born.
-Think of it; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never turned on a light-bulb, watched a movie, wore rubber shoes, touched plastic, flew in a plane, drove a car, made a phone call, opened a fridge, took a picture, used penicillin, had an x-ray, started a motor, or listened to the radio.
+Think of it; their philosophical fathers like Adam Smith, Edmund Burke, John Stuart Mill, Karl Marx, never turned on a light-bulb, watched a movie, listened to music, wore rubber shoes, touched plastic, flew in a plane, drove a car, made a phone call, opened a fridge, took a picture, used penicillin, had an x-ray, started a motor, or typed on a keyboard.
+If they were around today, we'd say their rural country folk.
+Yet we follow their rules.

 Red and blue philosphies were invented to group society into a massive collection action.
 With red and blue philosophies we came together, industrialized, and built the first rudimentary tools like toilets, gas cars, black and white televisions, and computers the size of rooms.
 The masses needed to be extras, regulated and managed inside massive color coded parties because our tools were few, and couldn’t be shared with everyone.
 To their credit, blue and red philosophies at least gave extras a voice in how our tools’ factories, regulations, and profits were controlled.

 Yet today with live in a world far far away from limited tools.
 Digital tools are so easy to make that we can customize them for every person’s individual problems.
 Netflix, Lyft, Skype, WhatsApp, 3D printing, bio-monitors, air quality sensors, GPS trackers, Kickstarter, YouTube, Khan Academy, smart watches, GitHub, AirBnB, and Firefox are amazingly powerful new tools that are so easy to make, we don’t need to fight to control them, but fight to spread them.
 This doesn’t come naturally to us, however, because the rules of old philosophies are based on fighting over, not sharing, tools.